Supplements on Online Marketplaces: Heavy Metals, Viagra, and Rice Flour Counterfeits

 Here’s a general idea of past issues related to contaminated or counterfeit supplements on online retailers:

-• In 2023, the Food and Drug Administration (FDA) issued a warning letter to Amazon regarding tainted supplements purchased from their online store.
+• In 2023, the Food and Drug Administration (FDA) issued a warning letter to online marketplace regarding tainted supplements purchased from their online store.
 Through laboratory analyses, the FDA confirmed that seven different supplements marketed towards supporting male energy contained the pharmaceutical ingredients tadalafil or sildenafil.

 • In 2020, a Consumer Reports article discussed FDA’s warning to consumers to avoid certain weight loss and sexual enhancement supplements sold on online marketplaces.
 The FDA tested 46 products and found that all contained undeclared pharmaceutical ingredients, including sildenafil (the active ingredient in Viagra), tadalafil (Cialis), and vardenafil (Levitra), as well as other substances not listed on the labels.
 Several of the products were labeled as “#1 Best Seller” or the “Choice” product.
 While both these online retailers have pledged to remove the products from their sites, this is the latest in a string of studies finding undisclosed drugs in dietary supplements.